metabase/metabase/docs/troubleshooting-guide/collection-permissions.md

 # Troubleshooting collection permissions

-This guide deals with access to view or edit questions and dashboards.
-If someone has the wrong access to data such as the tables, rows, or columns that are displayed in a question or dashboard, see [Troubleshooting data permissions](#troubleshooting-data-permissions).
+Use this guide if you're having trouble with permissions to _view or edit_ questions or dashboards.

+If someone has the wrong level of access to the tables, rows, or columns that are displayed in a question or dashboard, see [Troubleshooting data permissions][troubleshooting-data-permissions].

 ## People can't access a dashboard from a collection that they have permissions for

-1. Go to the save location (the collection) for each _question_ on the dashboard.
+1. Check where each _question_ on the dashboard is saved (i.e., which collection).
-2. If the saved questions are in a collection that people don't have access to, you can either:
+2. If the saved question is in a collection that people don't have access to, you can either:
-    - Grant people permission to the collection with the saved questions.
+    - Grant people permission to the collection.
-    - Move the saved questions for the dashboard to a collection with permissions.
+    - Move the saved question to a collection with broader permissions.

 **Explanation**